-Research: India’s deaths during pandemic 10X official toll
+India’s pandemic death toll could be in the millions

 Several Indian journalists have also published higher numbers from some states using government data.
 Scientists say this new information is helping them better understand how COVID-19 spread in India.

 Murad Banaji, who studies mathematics at Middlesex University and has been looking at India’s COVID-19 mortality figures, said the recent data has confirmed some of the suspicions about undercounting.
-Banaji said the new data also shows the virus wasn’t restricted to urban centers, as contemporary reports had indicated, but that India’s villages were also badly impacted.
+Banaji said the new data also shows the virus wasn’t restricted to urban centers, as contemporary reports had indicated, and that India’s villages were also badly impacted.

 “A question we should ask is if some of those deaths were avoidable,” he said.